-The variable of interest in this case becomes the triple interaction $GSCPI{t-1}mp_tFirm{i,t-1}$, where $Firm{i,t-1}$ is firm age or size.
-If the increased sensitivity of investment to monetary policy under elevated supply chain pressures is weaker for less financially constrained (older and larger) firms, we would expect a positive and statistically significant coefficient on the triple interaction term.
+The variable of interest in this case becomes the triple interaction $GSCPI{t-1} mp_t Firm{i,t-1}$, where $Firm{i,t-1}$ is firm age or size.
+If the increased sensitivity of investment to monetary policy under elevated supply chain pressures is weaker for less financially constrained (older and larger) firms, we would expect a positive and statistically significant estimate of δ .
 The results, presented in Table 3, confirm this is indeed the case: the increased investment sensitivity to monetary policy when supply chains are strained is significantly weaker for older and larger firms.